david-mangena/postman_api_automation/README.md

 A collection-scope variable BASE_URL points to the usual host https://openweathermap.org/api.

 # Getting Starting
-##Download the files frome given repo
+Download the files from given repo

-##Import the files to Postman respectively
+Import the files to Postman respectively

-##Executes the tests by clicking Send
+Executes the tests by clicking Send